Menu

 Sharing your online giving page

 Once you have set up your online giving page, make sure spread the word, sharing the link widely.
-For ideas on how to promote your online giving page, watch this video.
+Here are some different ways you can share your message.

 QR codes are a free and easy way to point people to your online giving page, both in and out of the church building.
+Whether it’s on notice boards, posters, pew cards or flyers, QR codes are a clear way to show someone how to give.
 Explore out resources and read more about using QR codes to enable generous giving on the blog.

 Using 'A Church Near You'